 - Asana's basic version is particularly suitable for teams needing a tool for rudimentary task management.

 - The Asana Premium plan costs approximately €14 per user per month (with monthly payments).
 Features like a timeline with Gantt charts, milestones, task templates, or advanced search are only available in higher-priced packages.
 For these packages, teams pay up to €30 per user per month.

-- In contrast to Asana's basic version, the awork Premium base version includes all features for planning your team.
+- In contrast to Asana's basic version, the awork Business version includes all features for planning your team.
 Support is also included, and you can upgrade at any time – flexible and transparent!